rayanubhab/Color-Game/README.md

 # Color-Game
-Color game project using HTML,CSS and JS from Colt's course.
+Color game project using HTML,CSS and JS.

+## Features
+- Multiple colors
+- Score(to be added)
+- Material UI